ntanis-dev/essentials-for-spotify/README.md

   Copies the information of the current song to the clipboard.
 - **Context Information**
   Displays the information of the current context.
+- **Transfer Playback**
+  Allows you to transfer the playback to another device.
 - **User Information**
   Displays the information of the connected user.
 - **Play Context**